picandocodigo/List-Category-Posts/readme.txt

 ==Other notes==

 **Usage**

-The arguments you can use are:
+*Selecting the category*

+The plugin can figure out the category from which you want to list posts in three different ways: Using the *category id*, the *category slug* and *detecting the current post's category*.
+When using List Category Posts inside a post, if you don't pass the category id or slug, it will detect the category id of the current posts, and list posts from that category.
+The parameters for the slug and id are:

 * **name** - To display posts from a category using the category's name.
 Ex: [catlist name=mycategory]

 * **id** - To display posts from a category using the category's id.
 Ex: [catlist id=24].
 You can **include several categories**: Ex: [catlist id=17,24,32] or **exclude** a category with the minus (-)

-If you use both arguments (wrong!), List Category Posts will show the posts from the category in 'name'.
+*Other parameters*

 * **tags** - Tag support, you can display posts from a certain tag.